 7. Remove “No Value Adding” Pages From Index

 In order to rank in Google, first search engines need to index your website.

 And, if your WordPress site is not letting you do that, every effort would go in vain.
-Most of the times, it’s the thing you consider when you install the
+Most of the time, it’s the thing you consider when you install

 If you have installed the WordPress already and having crawling issues, make sure to check this on your website.